adhi-commits/volunteer-hub/README.md

 ### 7. Administration

-Provides administrative functionality for managing users, groups, activities, and volunteer records.
+Provides administrative functionality for managing users, groups, activities and volunteer records.

 ## 🔄 How It Works